QUT-Digital-Observatory/youte/README.md

 #### `OUTPUT`

 Path of the output file where raw JSON responses will be stored.
-Must have `.jsonl` file endings, or else an `InvalidFileName` will be raised.
+Must have `.json` file endings.
 If the output file already exists, `youte` will **_update_** the existing file, instead of overwriting it.

 #### `--from` (optional)